Persona Profile: Talwynn

 A code of honor and a sense of duty are deeply instilled in her.
 She thrives in a hierarchical environment, especially as she can easily work with others on a professional level but less so on a personal level.
 She doesn't like the uninformed opinion, but a reasoned-out answer or piece of information she DIDN'T ask for is fine.
 Talwynn is not against group work, but if given a choice she would rather work alone.
 She tends to be a perfectionist and expects the same level of work from everyone else.
 Sometimes she takes on too much; she needs to learn to delegate.

-Lately Talwynn has been crippled by insecurites.
-She often feels overshadowed by her accomplished parents and older siblings, and becoming a retired rider so early has made her more hesitant and less confidant than ever before.
+For a few Turns, Talwynn was crippled by insecurites.
+She had often felt overshadowed by her accomplished parents and older siblings, and becoming a retired rider so early has made her more hesitant and less confidant than ever before.
 She hasn't lost her tendency to take on too many projects and tasks and work herself into states of near-exhaustion, and gets frustrated when her physical limitations get in the way.

 History of Persona: